dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 For more information, see [Azure Developer CLI reference: azd deploy](/azure/developer/azure-developer-cli/reference#azd-deploy).

-## Deploy infrastructure updates
+### Deploy infrastructure updates

-Whenever the dependency structure within a .NET Aspire app changes, AZD will need to re-provision the underlying Azure resources.
+Whenever the dependency structure within a .NET Aspire app changes, `azd` must re-provision the underlying Azure resources.
 The `azd provision` command is used to apply these changes to the infrastructure.

 To see this in action, update the _Program.cs_ file in the AppHost project to the following: